emklemkl/bachelor-experiment/README.md

 ## TASK 2 - Write Program

+**EXACTLY THE SAME INSTRUCTIONS YOU SEE BELOW CAN BE FOUND IN THE main.py**

 Write a function named `task2` that takes one string argument and counts the number of words that have exactly four characters and end with an 'e'.
 ```